Research Interests

 internal

-In my work, I have developed a temporal experience sampling smartphone application (TESSA), a video teleconferencing platform (VICTOR), and a message communication platform (MECO) to craft novel investigations on how temporal dynamics of attention vary within (i) natural environments, (ii) the real world, and (iii) the digital world.
-To date, I have uncovered that attentional fluctuations dynamically evolve based on the experiential and effortful nature of our environment.
+In my work, I have developed a temporal experience sampling smartphone application (TESSA), a video teleconferencing platform (VICTOR), and a message communication platform (MECO) to craft new ways of studying how attentional dynamics vary within (i) natural environments and (ii) the digital world.
+To date, I have uncovered that attentional fluctuations dynamically evolve based on the experiential nature of the task (e.g., is it of value, does it interest me) and effortful nature of the environment (e.g., would I rather be doing something else).

-Collaborators: Dr. Monica Castelhano, Allison Drody, Yu Qing Liu, Dr. Daniel Smilek, Alyssa Smith
+Collaborators: Dr. Monica Castelhano, Allison Drody, Dr. Daniel Smilek, Dr. Alyssa Smith